What is Earth’s Hum?

 Even without earthquakes, seismometers constantly record seismic energy.
 They record periods of oscillations about every 6 seconds as background noise.

 Earth hum was once thought to be very mysterious in nature.
 It went unexplained for decades.
 But now scientists discovered that these oscillations are due to ocean waves constantly crashing into continents.

 Ocean waves pound continents vibrating like a bell.
 Then land masses shake back and forth like a metronome.
 And during storms, it worsens as the reverberations are amplified.

-There’s been claims that submarine activity and hidden military operations caused this low frequency noise.
+There have been claims that submarine activity and hidden military operations caused this low-frequency noise.
 But in 1998, this phenomenon has been attributed to ocean waves pounding the edge of continents.

 Like the reverberations of a bell, scientists have clearly listened to Earth’s hum.
 By installing seismometers in the Indian Ocean, they gathered signals from the ultra-low frequency sound to conclude where it was coming from.

 Do you ever wonder what Earth sounds like?
 Scientists have discovered that Earth’s hum is a constant, pulsing note that’s not heard as clearly in human ears.

 The Earth hums due to a phenomenon known as “microseisms,” which are low-frequency, long-period seismic waves that constantly reverberate through the planet’s crust.

 These subtle vibrations are generated primarily by the interaction of ocean waves with the seafloor and the Earth’s crust, creating a continuous hum that can be detected by sensitive seismometers.